Fort Mason: San Francisco Port of Embarkation (1932—1955)

 The San Francisco Port of Embarkation, a new command, was created on 6 May 1932 under Brigadier General Charles S. Lincoln with headquarters at Fort Mason assuming command over the Army Transport Service, the San Francisco General Quartermaster Depot at Fort Mason and the Overseas Replacement and Discharge Service at Fort McDowell, California.

 With the rest of the world at war since 1939, the U.S. Army began updating and improving facilities across the country, without however an improved budget.
 On 1 October 1940 Army Engineer Col John C. H. Lee was promoted to brigadier general, and named Commanding General, Pacific Ports of Embarkation.
 He set up shop at Fort Mason, and spent exactly a year improving Army port facilities from Seattle to San Diego.

 During World War II, Fort Mason became the headquarters of the San Francisco Port of Embarkation, controlling a network of shipping facilities that spread across the Bay Area.
 Thirteen installations in the San Francisco area beyond Fort Mason were part of the San Francisco POE.
 Oceangoing ships used 20 piers with 43 berths with the port having storage space of 2867000 sqft in warehouses, 1984000 sqft in transit sheds and 7640000 sqft of open space storage.
 Other facilities included the piers at Alameda, the Richmond Parr Terminals, an Air Force depot, the Emeryville Ordnance Shops, Hamilton Field for air shipments and the Presidio which included an animal depot.
 The Stockton Piers and the Humboldt Bay Piers were more distant elements of the port.
 The largest facility in the bay was what was to become the 624.5 acre Oakland Army Base at the terminus for the transcontinental railroads.
 Camp Stoneman was the principal troop staging area for and under the command of the San Francisco Port of Embarkation.

+During the early months of the War, Lieutenant Ronald Reagan, US Cavalry Reserve, was assigned to a planning unit ("The Backroom Boys") commanded by Colonel Phillip T. Booker.

 Over the years of the war, 1,647,174 passengers and 23,589,472 measured tons moved from the port into the Pacific.
 This total represents two-thirds of all troops sent into the Pacific and more than one-half of all Army cargo moved through West Coast ports.
 The highest passenger count was logged in August 1945 when 93,986 outbound passengers were loaded.

 The Korean War in the 1950s also kept the post busy, and in 1955 the San Francisco Port of Embarkation was renamed the U.S. Army Transportation Terminal Command Pacific.